 Our first glimpse of the first lake.
 Even from here I could see that it was boiling with rising cutthroats.

 Brad makes his way along the crest of the ridge.
-I would definitely advocate using the northeast ridge to reach the slabs versus the scree and rubble slope that leads up from the first lake.
+I would definitely advocate using the north ridge to reach the slabs versus the scree and rubble slope that leads up from the first lake.
 There are a couple of minor down-climbs near the top, but otherwise it’s a straightforward hike over interesting terrain.
 In hindsight, I would also recommend using it to descend to the lake and trail.

 Brad checks out the slabs from the near the top of the ridge.
 Our route would go up the longest section next to the cliff face in the centre.
 The easier route follows alongside the smaller diagonal cliff band that stretches from the scree up to the summit ridge.
 We would use this route to descend.